andrewharabor/multivariate-polynomial-regression-model/README.md

 - Math text does not render if it contains `\begin{aligned}` or `\end{aligned}` which means I cannot align expressions on different lines.
 - `\\` and `\newline` do not seem to work, so math blocks are limited to one line each.

-If in the future, the math text fails to render correctly, it's likely because Github patched these bugs rendering my workarounds obsolete.
-In this case, I'll try and fix the math notation as soon as I notice the issue.
-Until then, I'll use the $\LaTeX$ functions/features that Github does display properly.
+If in the future, the math text fails to render correctly, it's likely because Github patched these bugs, rendering my workarounds for them obsolete.
+In that case, I'll try and fix the math notation as soon as I notice the issue.
+Until then, I suppose what I have at the moment will work.

 ### Model Function